Table of Contents

 Which Telegram Subscription Bot Should You Pick?

-If you want zero revenue share and full enforcement: Paprika charges a flat monthly fee, supports both Stripe and manual payments, recovers failed payments, sends renewal reminders, and manages everything inside Telegram.
+If you want zero revenue share, non-custodial funds, and full enforcement: Paprika charges a flat monthly fee, supports both Stripe and manual payments, routes payments directly to your account, recovers failed payments, sends renewal reminders, and manages everything inside Telegram.
 It is the only bot with paid chat (message packs for 1-on-1 DMs) on top of channel and group access.

 For a broader look at access tools, check the tutorials hub.